 How about kids… are they invited?

 Mind Games welcomes any Mensa Member to register for the event.
-However, attendees under the age of 18 must have a parent/guardian on site during the event.
-Additionally, attendees 14 and younger are required to have a legal guardian present in the games room with them at all times to ensure the safety and well-being of all of our guests.
+Please note, a parent/guardian must register for attendees under the age of 14.
+Additionally, all attendees under the age of 18 must have a parent/guardian onsite during the event and attendees 14 and younger are required to have a parent/legal (also registered) guardian present in the games room with them at all times to ensure the safety and well-being of all of our guests.

 I’m in!
 Where are we doing this thing?